AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 specifically. :ada:`M` just occupies one storage element so the next component, :ada:`B`, starts at offset 5.
 Likewise, component :ada:`C` starts at offset 6.

+Note that there is no requirement for the components in the record representation clause to be in any particular textual order.
+The offsets alone specify the components' order in memory.
+A good style, though, is to order the components in the representation specification so that their textual order corresponds to their order in memory.
+Doing so facilitates our verifying that the offsets are correct because the offsets will be increasing as we read the specification.

 An individual component may occupy part of a single storage element, all of a single storage element, multiple contiguous storage elements, or a combination of those (i.e., some number of whole storage elements but